Single Crochet Border ( For Blankets With Treble Rows)

 Single Crochet Border – Easy Step By Step Photo & Video Tutorial

-If a crochet border does nothing else, it straightens your edges and helps hide minor imperfections such as uneven rows and curled up corners.
+If a crochet border does nothing else, it straightens your edges and helps hide minor imperfections such as uneven rows and curled-up corners.

 How do you crochet a sc border?
-Depending on what type of stitches you used to crochet your blanket, you will need to make one or more single crochet stitches per each row along the side of your blanket.
+Depending on what type of stitches you used to crochet your blanket, you will need to make one or more single crochet stitches per row along the side of your blanket.
 The top and bottom edges of your blanket only require you to crochet one sc in each stitch, while the corners will have 3sc to help carry over the yarn to the other side.

-Before we continue, please note that this post might contain affiliate links and I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
-You can read the disclosure policy here.
+Please note that this post contains affiliate links, I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
+You can see my full disclosure policy here.
+Thank you for supporting my work and this blog.

 Why Choose a Single Crochet Edging?